Prélude à l'après-midi d'un faune: Ballet versions

-In 1912, the piece was made into a short ballet, with costumes and sets by painter Léon Bakst, which was choreographed and performed by renowned dancer Vaslav Nijinsky.
+In 1912, the piece was made into a short ballet, with costumes and sets by painter Léon Bakst, which was choreographed and performed by the renowned dancer Vaslav Nijinsky.
 It proved to be highly controversial because of the dancers' non-traditional movements and because of a moment in which the faun appears to masturbate.

 In 1958, another ballet by Jerome Robbins was made, which has been frequently performed by many companies.